Inexpensive Power With DIY Solar Panel Kits

 - Charge controllers

-While assembly of the components is required, you likely will not need to hire a professional solar installer to complete the tasks.
+While the assembly of the components is required, you likely will not need to hire a professional solar installer to complete the tasks.
 It is possible an electrician may be needed, however, as discussed below.

 Solar Panel Kits are Easy and Inexpensive

-How to Install a Solar Panel Kit
+How to Install Your Kit

-1. Select a location for rooftop installation that receives the most unshaded sunlight each day - usually a south-facing area for those of us that live in the Northern Hemisphere
+1. Select a location for rooftop installation that receives the most unshaded sunlight each day—usually a south-facing area for those of us that live in the Northern Hemisphere

-2. Locate roof rafters using a stud finder and install the mounts for the solar panels in a rafter.
+2. Locate roof rafters using a stud finder and install the mounts for the panels in a rafter.

 3. Place mounts to allow at least 3 inches of air flow under installed solar panels and tilt the panels to increase efficiency, depending on the latitude of your location.

 4. Drill holes for mounts and install with lag bolts; flashing over the mounts is recommended to avoid roof leaks.
-Rails are then bolted onto the mounts and the solar panels installed on the rails.
+Rails are then bolted onto the mounts and the panels installed on the rails.

-5. Interconnect the junction boxes on each solar panel, as shown on the instructions.
+5. Interconnect the junction boxes on each panel, as shown on the instructions.
 A wire will run through a conduit to each successive component of the solar panel kit system.

 The ease of installing a solar panel kit was explained by the CEO of Ready Solar's "Solar in a Box," as follows: